Last updated on

-With Valentine’s Day just a day away, I’ve got all your cake decorating ideas taken care of with these seven easy Valentine’s Cakes.
+With Valentine’s Day just a day away, I’ve got all your cake decorating ideas taken care of with these 7 cute and easy Valentine’s Cake ideas!

 My Strawberry Dark Chocolate Truffle Cake is the perfect Valentine’s cake, both from the inside and outside.
 Biting into this decadent dessert is like eating a strawberry truffle from Sees Candy.
 It’s covered in strawberry buttercream and chocolate ganache, giving it the look of one of Valentine’s classic treats.